alexanmtz/sliding/README.md

 * Daniel Martins ([@danielfmt](http://www.twitter.com/danielfmt))

 ### Version history
+* 1.7.1
+	* The refresh when setTotalPages broke the method, now fixed
 * 1.7.0
 	* When setTotalPages is not needed anymore to manually call refresh, it made it internally
 	* A new option type to set ajax request type, default is GET